-Speaking of Rockefeller, did you know that he was one of the principle funders of the University of Chicago?
-Ironic, isn't it.
+Speaking of Rockefeller, he was one of the principle funders of the University of Chicago (Collier & Horowitz, 1976).
+Ironic, isn't it?
 Rockefeller, like Thiel, spoke openly about his pursuit of power and personal enrichment.
 So if, during Rockefeller's life, someone had connected elite wealth concentration to corporate consolidation, the reaction would have been "Well, that's obvious."